-The Bucerius / UC Hastings Summer Program in Transnational IP Law and Licensing is organized jointly by the Center for Transnational IP, Media and Technology Law and Policy of Bucerius Law School and UC Hastings College of the Law, San Francisco, United States, and conceived as an intensive, three-week, English-taught program for upper division students and young practitioners.
+The Bucerius / UC Hastings Summer Program in International IP Transanctions is as intensive, three-week, English-taught program for upper division students and young practitioners.
+The program, taking place July 13 – 31, 2015 in Hamburg, Germany, is organized jointly by the Center for Transnational IP, Media and Technology Law and Policy of Bucerius Law School and UC Hastings College of the Law, San Francisco, United States.

-Students: Students may earn a total of 10 ECTS credits.
+Students may earn a total of 9 ECTS points.
 U.C.
-Hastings students will earn 5 units of course credit.
+Hastings students will earn 4.5 units of course credit.
 Because the Summer Program is not separately approved by the American Bar Association (ABA), law students from other ABA-accredited law schools will need to follow procedures at their home institution to receive credit for study.
 The Summer Program will provide each student with a documentation packet to assist in obtaining academic credit at their home institution.
-The program's credit system is based on ABA guidelines and is structured for a total of 5 ABA credits (60 hours of classroom time; one credit hour being equivalent to 700 minutes of classroom time).
+The program's credit system is based on ABA guidelines and is structured for a total of 4.5 ABA credits (60 hours of classroom time; one credit hour being equivalent to 700 minutes of classroom time).

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.